hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 }
 ```

-The above configuration would tell a policy check to load the code at `./modules/timezone.sentinel` relative to the policy set working directory and make it available to be imported with the statement `import "timezone"` at the top of your Sentinel policy code.
+The above configuration would tell a policy check to load the code at `./modules/timezone.sentinel` relative to the policy set working directory and make it available to be imported with the statement `import "timezone"`, located at the top of the Sentinel policy code.
 This module will be available to all of the policies within the policy set.

 ### Sentinel policy code files